increpare/slab-markup-sublime/README.md

 # slab-markup-sublime
-Syntax Highlighter for Sublime Text 3
+Syntax Highlighter for the SLAB markup format for Sublime Text 3.